Background image

 In 2019, she took first place in the Oceania division at the Asia Junior Oceania Championships, finishing 11th overall.
 That same year, she competed in the UIPM Laser Run World Championships in Budapest, finishing second in the qualification phase and 10th overall in the final.

-Genevieve won her first National Championship in 2020, securing gold in the women's epee at the Australian National Juniors Championship.
+Genevieve won her first national championship in 2020, securing gold in the women's epee at the Australian National Juniors Championship.
 Her success continued in 2021 with victories on the Australian Fencing Circuit and the National Cadets Championship.
 She also won bronze at the Australian Fencing National Championship and silver in the second round of the Australian Fencing Circuit.

 In 2023, Genevieve won the national junior title for the third straight year and repeated her bronze medal performance in the open women's category.